MarFoLeigh/academic-kickstart2.0/content/post/09-25-2019-devlogtwo-ayda.md

 ---
-title: "Devlog Two: Collaboration and Brainstorming" summary:The first entry in a series of collaborative posts about Ayda and Marissa's DH project.
+title: "Devlog Two: Collaboration and Brainstorming"
+summary: The first entry in a series of collaborative posts about Ayda and Marissa's DH project.
 date: "2019-09-25"

 reading_time: true  # Show estimated reading time?